Palladio’s influence on Thomas Jefferson and Classical American Architecture

 The striking Saint Mark’s Basilica is not only one of the absolute masterpieces of Byzantine sacred architecture, but it is also the final resting place of the Evangelist’s body.
 Few, however, are aware of the adventurous history that brought the famous relic there.

-Enchanting Padua and Its Scrovegni Chapel
+The Enchanting Beauty of Padua and Its Scrovegni Chapel

-villas of the Veneto”.
 Mid-way between Padua and Verona, and easily accessible, as a tourist attraction it is often overpowered by the better-known Venice, Verona and Padua.
 However, we at Palladio Tours consider it a jewel well worth exploring.

 Few architects have been as influential as Andrea Palladio (1508 -1580) one of the undisputed geniuses of the Italian Renaissance, whose creations are all concentrated in a relatively small territory of the Veneto region.